-Premier Kathleen Wynne more recently proposed a similar increase for Ontario, saying “we need to make certain that our workers are treated fairly.”
+A similar increase is under way in Ontario.
+Liberal Kathleen Wynne, now running for re-election, has said “we need to make certain that our workers are treated fairly.”

-But if these provincial governments are serious about fairness, they should start paying jurors at least the minimum wage for their participation in trials.
+So if these provincial governments are serious about fairness, they should implement the federal recommendations.
+They need to start paying jurors at least the minimum wage for trial participation.

 Suppose you are one of the thousands of Canadians summoned to courthouses each year for possible jury selection.
 In most provinces, your employer is obliged to release you, but isn’t obliged to pay you while you’re missing work.